wix-incubator/erb/cluster/wix-cluster-client/README.md

 [wix-cluster](../wix-cluster)-aware client that:
  - provide unified api both when running within 'wix-cluster' and in a single-process mode.
- - provides cluster stats: cluster-wide memory stats, worker count, worker death count.
+ - provides cluster stats: worker count, worker death count.
  - provides capability to broadcast messages to all workers.

 ## install